11.6 Scenario Practice and Error Logs

 - The RDA exam rewards applying knowledge to realistic chairside, safety, records, and law scenarios.

-- An error log should record the domain, missed cue, correct rule, and next repair action.
+- An error log should capture domain, missed cue, wrong reasoning, correct rule, and the next repair action.

-- Dental procedure scenarios often combine materials, instruments, patient education, infection control, and scope.
+- Procedure scenarios often blend materials, instruments, patient education, infection control, and scope in one item.

-- The best answer is usually the safest legal action that fits the supervised RDA role.
+- The best answer is usually the safest lawful action that fits the supervised RDA role and addresses the patient-safety risk first.

 Convert Misses Into Repairable Patterns

-The RDA exam is functional in nature.
-That means a question may begin with a patient, a procedure, a contaminated surface, a radiographic record, a provisional restoration, a suspected abuse concern, or a scope boundary.
-The candidate must choose what a competent California RDA should do under dentist supervision.
-Scenario practice is therefore more valuable than memorizing isolated facts without context.
+The RDA exam is functional.
+A question may open with a patient, a procedure, a contaminated surface, a radiographic record, a provisional restoration, a suspected child-abuse concern, or a scope boundary, and ask what a competent California RDA should do under dentist supervision.
+Because of this, mixed scenario practice is far more valuable than memorizing isolated facts without context.

-Use an error log after every practice set.
-The log does not need to be complicated, but it must be specific.
-A missed question should become a repair task, not just a score.
-If the repair task is vague, you will probably miss the same type of question again.
+Use an error log after every set.
+It need not be elaborate, but it must be specific: a missed question should become a repair task, not just a score.
+Vague repairs guarantee you miss the same type again.

 | Error-log field | What to write | Example |